includeos/IncludeOS/README.md

 ![IncludeOS](./doc/IncludeOS_logo.png)
 ================================================
-IncludeOS is an includeable, minimal library operating system for C++ services running in the cloud.
-Starting a program with `#include <os>`, will literally include a whole little operating system into your service during link-time.
-The build system will link your service and only the necessary OS objects into a single binary, attach a boot loader and combine all that into a self-contained bootable disk image, ready to run on a modern hypervisor.
-In other words, it's a [Unikernel](https://en.wikipedia.org/wiki/Unikernel) written from scratch, employing x86 hardware virtualization, with no dependencies except for the virtual hardware.
+IncludeoS is a [Unikernel](https://en.wikipedia.org/wiki/Unikernel) written from scratch in C++, designed x86 hardware virtualization, with no dependencies except for the virtual hardware.
+[Read more on the wiki](https://github.com/hioa-cs/IncludeOS/wiki).

 ## Build status
 We're working towards automating everything with our Jenkins CI server at [jenkins.includeos.org](http://jenkins.includeos.org/).
 Jenkins is currently only testing on KVM/Linux, but more platforms will come.
 We do manual tests on virtualbox, before releases.